IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 - Now that the chaincode has been instantiated on the channel, lets look at it
 - Click the "Channels" link on the left navigation
 - Click the channel you instantiated marbles on
-- Click the "Chaincode" tab
+- Click the "Chaincode" sub-tab
-- On this panel, you should see something simialr to the picture above.
+- On this panel, you should see something similar to the picture above.
 Marbles is instantiated on at least one peer
 - Expand the row to see which peer
 - Click the log button to see if marbles started up.
 You should log messages like:

 ```
     Marbles Is Starting Up
+    Init() args count: 1
+    Init() args found: [101]
+    Init() arg[0] length 3
+    args[0] is not empty, must be instantiating
      - ready for action
 ```

 - The last thing we need to do is grab all the service instance's credentials for our network.
 We will use this data to inform the marbles node.js application of our blockchain's networking addresses and credentials.
-- Get basic service credentials by clicking the "JSON" button under the "App Integration" column (you may need to expand the chaincode row first)
+- Get the service credentials by clicking the "JSON" button under the "App Integration" column (you may need to expand the chaincode row first)
-- This will open the JSON in your browser.
+- **Important:** This will open the JSON in your browser.
 Copy this data and save/replace the entire contents of the file `<marbles directory>/config/blockchain_creds_tls.json`
-  - This JSON a simplified version of your Service Credentials.
-It has 1 orderer, 1 ca, 1 peer which is all we need for marbles.
+  - This JSON contains all the details needed to connect to your network.
+  - Marbles will read this file to connect and transact on your network on this channel.

 ### Finish Up